jerrettlevensalor-wf/kinesis-tools/lambda-elasticsearch.md

 Tags: Engineering, Kinesis, elasticsearch
 Slug: Using elasticsearch with Kinesis and Lambda
 Author: Jerrett Levensalor
 Summary: Notes on setting up elasticsearch with Kinesis leveraging lambda functions

 ** Using elasticsearch with Kinesis and Lambda.**

-Kinesis streams are pretty darn cool.
-The ability to stream large amounts of data and do something useful with the data is not only the challenge but also the fun in finding out new ways to leverage the data.
+I admit, kinesis streams are pretty darn cool.
+The ability to stream large amounts of data and do something useful with the data is not only a challenge but can be quite fun as well.
+It's exciting to find new ways to leverage the data.

-This is just a quick overview on how we setup an elasticsearch service to be a consumer of a Kinesis stream levaraging AWS lambda functions and create some simple graphs using Kibana in front of elasticsearch.
+This is just a quick overview on how we setup an elasticsearch service to be a consumer of a Kinesis stream levaraging AWS lambda functions and create simple graphs using Kibana in front of elasticsearch for a recent monan jam.
+Kudo's to the monan team specifically, Shawn Russaw, Thian-Peng Ter, and Trenton Smith who helped in setting this up.
+The following is an overview on the notes throughtout the process.

 ** What we built **
-- A new kinesis stream for streaming data to it
+1. A new kinesis stream for streaming data to it
-- A lambda function that consumes the stream and sends to elasticsearch
+2. A lambda function that consumes the stream and sends to elasticsearch
-- An elasticsearch service in AWS
+3. An elasticsearch service in AWS
-- A kibana graph for graphing the data
+4. A kibana graph for graphing the data

-### What was done already
+** What was done already  **
 - The endpoint for producing the data and sending to the stream
-- If you would like to find out more about the endpoint and streaming to kinesis see the monan team (Trenton Smith)
+- If you would like to find out more about the endpoint and streaming to kinesis see the monan team.

-So what does the progression from novice API-user to master look like?
-Typically, we'd expect the progression from novice to competent to be linear:

-### Setup the Kinesis stream
+### 1. Setup the Kinesis stream
 ![Setting up the Kinesis stream](/images/2016-01-21-using-elasticsearch-with-kinesis-and-lambda/kinesis-stream.png "Setting up the Kinesis stream")

-### Setup the lambda function
+### 2. Setup the lambda function
 ![Setting up the lambda function](/images/2016-01-21-using-elasticsearch-with-kinesis-and-lambda/lambda-function.png "Setting up the lambda function")

+##### If you would like more on lambda functions check out [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html)
-####Breaking down the node.js file.
+#### Breaking down the node.js file.
 ###### Setup the the Globals

 ```javascript